Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

-SINGAPORE – Ms Deanne Baptista, manager of local pest control company Origin Exterminators, has a story involving rats which sounds like a plot from a horror movie.
+SINGAPORE – Ms Deanne Baptista, manager of local pest control company Origin Exterminators, has a story involving rats that sounds like a plot from a horror movie.

 Her team was once called in after the rodents were sighted at a wet market.
 Fearing that the news could be bad for business, stallholders set up traps and cages.